Understanding the Apple organizational structure

 To address business needs in the context of functional units, Apple employs several senior vice presidents.
 For instance, there are senior vice presidents for worldwide marketing, design, finance, and retail, among others.
 This level of management has to report to the CEO but is given more autonomy than they were under Jobs.

-A functional structure is more suited to the holistic culture of a compact start-up and is an uncommon in a company the size of Apple.
+A functional structure is more suited to the holistic culture of a compact start-up and is uncommon in a company the size of Apple.
 But this approach ensures there is no competition for resources between product division heads.
 Furthermore, it allows Apple to neglect short-term financial targets when developing resource-intensive products.

 Product managers (vice presidents) report to the senior vice presidents.
 Product managers lead product divisions responsible for iOS apps, human resources, policy, environment, and policy and social initiatives.